kalviumcommunity/S72_Raphael_Gen_AI_Learning_assistant/README.md

-Got it ✅ I’ll update the **README** to include a clear **structured outputs feature** section so it stands out as a core part of the app, not just hidden under function calling.
-Here’s the improved README:

----

 # 📖 Webpage Q\&A Assistant

 An AI-powered fullstack web application that can read entire webpages and answer user questions about their content.
 Built with **React** for the frontend, **Express.js** for the backend, and **Google’s AI Studio** for natural language processing.